rhjensen79/robert-jensen.dk/content/posts/2022-remote-access-tce/index.md

 ### Configure remote access

+The thing that makes all of this work, is [Cloudflare](https://www.cloudflare.com) so you will need to have at least an account there, and a domain, controlled by them.

+It's free, and I have been using them, to host all my domains, for the last couple of years, so i can recommend you doing the same.

+Once that is done, you need to login, and access their [Zero Trust page.](https://dash.teams.cloudflare.com/)

+I seam to remember, having to setup a team the first time i opened the link, just follow the guide if that is the case for you.
+It's quite easy.

 ### Create container

 Since i'm using an Arm Based M1, I cannot use the officiel Docker image on [Docker Hub](https://hub.docker.com/r/cloudflare/cloudflared).
-Also to be honest, I have yet to make it work, exactly like I want to.
+Also to be honest, I have yet to make it work, exactly like I want it to.
 But I think it has more to do with me, than the image.

 So I created a simple one, that works on Arm.